thosgood/this-weeks-finds/markdown/1-50/week022.md

     "An algebraic approach to the planar colouring problem", by Louis Kauffman and H. Saleur, Yale University preprint `YCTP-P27-91`, November 8, 1991.

-(I discussed this work of Kauffman already in "week8", where I described a way to reformulate the 4-color theorem as a property of the vector cross product.)
+(I discussed this work of Kauffman already in ["Week 8"](#week8), where I described a way to reformulate the 4-color theorem as a property of the vector cross product.)

 Where to start?
 Well, probably back in October, 1852.
 When Francis Guthrie was coloring a map of England, he wondered whether it was always